harmonicalchemy/modular-emacs/Docs/ModE-Accounting-Module-Configuration.md

 ```
 One single command for all platforms...
 That is great!
 I will build it on both Mac OS, and Fedora for my first test cases...

-> **Note:** This script will ask for root access using sudo in order to use your platform's package manager to install dependencies and to install to `/usr/local/bin`.
+> **Note:** This script will ask for root access using sudo in order to install dependencies and to install the binaries to `/usr/local/bin`.

 Installing within **`/usr/local/bin`** is fine for me on all platforms!
 It won't interfere with packages installed by MacPorts within **`/opt/local/bin`**